Serge Ivanoff: Biography

 In 1950, Ivanoff moved to the United States; one year later he became an honorary citizen.
 For over a decade he traveled across the American continent, executing many portraits.

-At the end of the 1960s, he returned to France.
+At the end of the 1960s, he returned permanently to France and set up his studio at 80 Rue Taitbout, in Paris.
 He was a member of the Salon des Indépendants.

-In 1966, France's first Minister of Cultural Affairs, André Malraux, awarded him a gold medal.
+In 1965, France's first Minister of Cultural Affairs, André Malraux, awarded him a gold medal for his painting "Menaces" (Threats).
+This painting is now in the collection of the Russian Embassy in Paris (donated by the Ivanoff family on the death of the artist).

+His grandson Alexandre Barbera-Ivanoff, born in 1973, is also a renowned painter.

+He is the only expert empowered by the Ivanoff family to authenticate Serge Ivanoff's works.